xability/maidr/CONTRIBUTING.md

 - Write clear and concise commit messages.
 - Follow the code style and formatting guidelines.
 - Write tests for new features and bug fixes.
-- Update the documentation as needed in `CHANGELOG.md`.

 ### Code Style and Formatting